-Are You Moving From or To Kansas?
+Are You Moving To Kansas?

 Kansas is a U.S. state in the Midwestern United States.
 Its capital is Topeka and its largest city is Wichita.
 Kansas is bordered by Nebraska to the north; Missouri to the east; Oklahoma to the south; and Colorado to the west.
 Kansas is named after the Kansas River, which in turn was named after the Kansa Native Americans who lived along its banks.